CSC302Parajuniper3/CSC302Project3/README.md

 ### Troubleshooting

 - If you get the following error while deploying: `Error while fetching server API version` then your issue might be permission issues with docker's socket.
 Run the (Linux) command `sudo chmod 666 /var/run/docker.sock`, which may solve the issue.

 ---

+## Available Scripts

+In the project directory, you can run the following commands to install/run/test our project using npm.

+### `npm install`

+Installs all dependencies required for the project to run.

+### `npm start`

+Runs the project on the local machine.

+### `npm test`

+Runs the test suites of the project.

+Alternatively, use Docker to install/run/test our project in one click.

+---